oddbird/oddleventy/content/blog/2022/headed-playwright-in-wsl-docker.md

   from outside WSL Docker containers.
 ---

+*This post applies to Docker running on Windows 10 and 11.*

 [Playwright](https://playwright.dev/) is a test runner that uses real browsers to test web applications (an alternative to tools like [Selenium](https://www.selenium.dev/)).
 By default, Playwright runs these